-Skills Development Scotland and the SGSSS will support up to three new PhD studentships per year – 16 are currently underway.
+Skills Development Scotland and the SGSSS will support up to three new PhD studentships from the 2021/2022 academic year.
 Their research will provide new knowledge and insights to help advance the understanding of key skills issues from a Scottish perspective.

-The overall purpose of the SDS-SGSSS PhD scheme is to engage with the academic community to support the production of new, high-quality research focused on the Scottish labour market.
+The purpose of the SDS-SGSSS PhD scheme is to engage with the academic community to support the production of new, high-quality research focused on the Scottish labour market.
 The scheme is led by supervisors, and designed to: